frontierhq/elastic-custom-app-saml-poc/CONTRIBUTING.md

-# Contributing to Elastic Custom App SAML Demo
+# Contributing to Elastic Custom App SAML Starter

-Thank you for considering contributing to the Elastic Custom App SAML Demo project!
+Thank you for considering contributing to the Elastic Custom App SAML Starter project!
 We welcome contributions!

 ## How to contribute

 ### Reporting bugs

-If you find a bug, please report it by opening an issue in the [GitHub Issues](https://github.com/your-repo/elastic-custom-app-saml-demo/issues) section.
+If you find a bug, please report it by opening an issue in the [GitHub Issues](https://github.com/your-repo/elastic-custom-app-saml-starter/issues) section.
 Provide as much detail as possible, including steps to reproduce the issue, the expected behavior, and screenshots if applicable.

 ### Feature requests

 We are always looking to improve the project.
-If you have an idea for a new feature, please open an issue in the [GitHub Issues](https://github.com/your-repo/elastic-custom-app-saml-demo/issues) section and describe your idea in detail.
+If you have an idea for a new feature, please open an issue in the [GitHub Issues](https://github.com/your-repo/elastic-custom-app-saml-starter/issues) section and describe your idea in detail.

 ### Submitting pull requests